skarapost/EVLib/README.md

 # EVLib
 EVLib is a library for the management and the simulation of EV activities in a charging station level which makes use of a set of available energy sources.
-It is implemented in the JAVA programming language, and its main goal is to manage the charging, discharging and battery swap functions and support their integration into a single charging station.
+It is implemented in the JAVA programming language, and its main goal is to manage the charging, discharging, battery swap functions and parking/charging inductively and support their integration into a single charging station.
 The library supports a large number of functions to properly manage EV-related activities.
-There are three main functions, as well as a number of secondary ones.
+There are four main functions, as well as a number of secondary ones.

 ## Compilation
 The library has to be compiled using Maven.